Frequently Asked Questions

 SalmonDaily king (chinook) limit is 2 fish per angler.
 Daily silver (coho) limit is 3 fish per angler.
 Areas nearer salmon spawning grounds allow 1 king per day.

 RockfishRockfish limit is 5 fish per angler.
-Only 1 of the 5 rockfish may be a bottom-dwelling species, aka non-pelagic (yelloweye, copper, quillback, and China rockfish).
+Only 1 of the 5 rockfish may be a bottom-dwelling species, aka non-pelagic [PDF] (yelloweye, copper, quillback, and China rockfish).

 Lingcod (packaged with rockfish trips)Lingcod limit is 2 fish per angler.
 Keepable lingcod must be at least 35 inches long.
 Lingcod may not be retained before July 1st.